European Surveillance of Veterinary Antimicrobial Consumption (ESVAC)

 The European Medicines Agency (EMA) started this project in September 2009, following a request from the European Commission to develop a harmonised approach for the collection and reporting of data on the use of antimicrobial agents in animals from EU and European Economic Area (EEA) Member States.

-Voluntary participation in the ESVAC project has increased from 9 to 31 reporting countries since 2010.
+Voluntary participation in the ESVAC project increased from 9 to 31 reporting countries over the years.

 The interactive ESVAC database allows users to access a summary of the specific ESVAC data they are interested in, including data for a specific country or sales of a particular antimicrobial class.